 An unacceptable feature of the world of work is the persistence of child labour and forced labour.
-With an estimated 152 million children caught up in child labour and 40 million people trapped in modern slavery around the world, increased efforts are required to eliminate these scourges, once and for all.
+With an estimated 152 million children caught up in child labour and 40 million people trapped in forced labour around the world, increased efforts are required to eliminate these scourges, once and for all.

 HEALTH, Education and Culture